bracketdash/simple-directives/README.md

 Each argument can be treated as a reference except that functions will be passed as-is.

-If the argument is not a valid reference, it will be passed as a string.
+If an argument is not a valid reference, it will be passed as a string.

-If you intend to pass a string as the argument, don't place quotes around it.
+If you intend to pass a string as an argument, don't place quotes around it.

 Arguments may not include the `:`, `;`, or `,` characters.